antoniofregoso/customerjourney.github.io/_includes/usage-guide/project/structure.md

             }}

         }
+    /**
+     * Function to handle state changes in the store
+     * It compares the previous state with the current state and calls the homeUpdater function if there are changes.
+     */
     function handleChange(){
             let previousValue = currentValue;
             currentValue = store.getState();
             if (previousValue !== currentValue) {
                 homeUpdater(previousValue, currentValue);
               }
+              console.log(counter)
         }

+    /**
+     * Set page events handler
+     */
     page.setEvents(pageEvents);

+    /**
+     * Suscribe to store changes
+     * The handleChange function will be called whenever the state in the store changes.
+     */
     store.subscribe(handleChange);
 }
 ```